Logiqx/wst-results/docs/events/guidance/README.md

 ## Farrel Cup

+Date created: 19 Aug 2025

+Last updated: 25 Aug 2025

 ### Device Guidance

 Everyone must use a suitable GPS device during the Farrel Cup.

 The Motion LCD and Motion Mini are ideal, but they are no longer being produced.

-Alternatively, ESP or LISA devices may be used as they contain similar components to the Motions.
+- ESP or LISA devices may be used as they contain similar components to the Motions.

+- Locosys devices such as the GT-31, GW-52 and GW-60 are also acceptable for this competition.

-Some of the COROS and Garmin watches approved by GPS-Speedsurfing may also be used as an alternative.
+- The more recent COROS and Garmin watches approved by GPS-Speedsurfing may also be used.

 Please let the timekeeper know which GPS device you intend to use by completing this Google [form](https://tinyurl.com/4yfm6w32).